alexglv/webpack-in-5min-vuejs/README.md

 npm run dev
 ```

-The above is the alias for `gulp dev` which launches "webpack-dev-server".
+This is an alias for `npm run server` which launches "webpack-dev-server".

 ### production